 Early Years Foundation Stage

-In Reception, the children are taught an Early Years Curriculum, based on the ‘Development Matters‘ framework which provides a sound basis for learning.
+In Reception, the children are taught an Early Years Curriculum, based on the Early Years Framework which provides a sound basis for learning.
 Children are taught through a themed approach which covers the full range of curriculum areas based on their own interests.
-Key themes in the Early Learning Goals are addressed in provision areas and focus activities throughout the year depending linked to the topic.
+Key themes in the framework are addressed in provision areas and focus activities throughout the year linked to the topic.

 Key Stage 1 and 2